 AND OTA UPDATES?

 Are you wondering if this procedure still allows you to receive OTA updates on your Xiaomi Mi A2 and Mi A2 Lite?
-On the other hand, one of the reasons why you have opted for this smartphone is support for constant firmware upgrades for Google's 18 months, so you do not want to give it up.
-Well you can stay quiet, you will not lose the OTA but you have to continue as follows:
+On the other hand, one of the reasons why you have opted for the purchase of this smartphone is support for constant firmware upgrades for at least 18 months from Google and therefore you don't want to renounce them.
+Well, you can rest assured, you won't lose the OTAs but you have to continue as follows:

-- At this point you will no longer receive OTAs automatically but you will have to proceed manuallySo when you know that a new OTA is available, go inside Magisk Manager - Uninstall - Restore images ma very important do not restart the phone;
+- At this point you will no longer receive OTAs automatically but you will have to proceed manually, therefore when you know that a new OTA is available go inside Magisk Manager - Uninstall - Restore images ma very important do not restart the phone;

 - Once the update is finished the system will ask you to restart the phone: do not do it!
 Open Magisk Manager instead and go to Install - Install in the inactive slot (after an OTA);